San Diego Work and Investment Visa Lawyer by Habib Hasbini, Attorney at Law

 - The prior employment must have been either in an executive, managerial, or specialized knowledge capacity;

-- Within the L1A category, employee must not be low-level manger.
-Employee may qualify by demonstrating employment level within the company structure, and establishing higher level supervisory or managerial responsibilities.)
+- Within the L1A category, employees must not be low-level managers.
+Employees may qualify by demonstrating employment level within the company structure, and establishing higher level supervisory or managerial responsibilities.)